 How to dry penetrating damp?

-At Richardson and Starling, we have a team of experts that can help you eradicate the damp problem in your property.
-When our experts visit your property, firstly they will carry out a thorough survey of the building.
+At Richardson and Starling, we have an experienced team that can help you eradicate the damp problem in your property.
+When our surveyors visit your property, firstly they will carry out a survey to determine the cause of the problem.

-We use traditional building techniques to repair the damage to your property and also use new products and repair systems which will keep your property dry.
+We use traditional building techniques and new products and repair systems which will keep your property dry.
 We can apply a physical membrane or chemical water repellent to stop the problem from returning if this is appropriate.

-In some severe penetrating damp problems where the stonework and mortar had become so porous that the damp had soaked through all the external walls into the living space of the property we have used a specialist cavity membrane fitted to the outside of the external walls with a traditional render applied.
-This membrane system waterproofs the outside of the property and also lets the original stone breath.
+In some severe penetrating damp problems where the stonework and mortar has become so porous that the damp has soaked through all the external walls into the living space of the property we have used a specialist cavity membrane fitted to the outside of the external walls with a traditional render applied.
+This membrane system waterproofs the outside of the property and lets the original stone breath.

 Can cavity wall insulation cause dampness?

-Cavity wall insulation is extremely popular nowadays as it improves the heat retention of the home, it also blocks cold air from entering.
+Cavity wall insulation is extremely popular nowadays as it improves the heat retention of the home.

-In the UK, most houses built after 1930 had two walls in their external wall.
-There was an inner wall built to surround the inside of the building and an outer wall that was covered with render, paint or pebbledash.
-A gap or cavity was left between the two walls to protect the inside walls from penetrating damp.
+In the UK, most houses built after 1920 were built with a cavity wall construction to their external walls.
+The cavity wall is made up of an inner wall built to surround the inside of the building and an outer wall that could be covered with render, paint or pebbledash.
+A gap or cavity is left between the two walls to protect the inside walls from penetrating damp.

 Can penetrating damp cause health issues?